Livro do Armeiro-Mor: Characteristics

 The Livro do Armeiro-Mor contains 161 folios of parchment, with dimensions of 403 x 315 mm, and is written in Portuguese.
-At the end of the monarchy, it belonged to the private library of King King Carlos.
+At the end of the monarchy, it belonged to the private library of King Carlos.
 Today it is preserved in the national archive of the Torre do Tombo Archive (Royal House reference, Chancellery of Nobility, book 19).

 The book was commissioned by King Manuel I, as can be read at the beginning of the work:

 Livro das Armas//que ho muyto alto//...//elrey Dom Manuell//...//mandou a my rey darmas Portuguall//juiz da nobreza que compossese e hordenasse//e nelle asentasse tadallas armas dos reys e princepes cristaãos// e asy udeus mouros e gentijos//domde primeiramente decendeo e começou a nobreza//a asy asentasse e possese todallas armas dos nobres destes reynos e senhorios cada//huuas em seu luguar proprio//...

 It is therefore an official and normative book, resulting from the attempt of a monarch to regulate the use of heraldic arms in his kingdom:

 King Manuel I, through a series of fundamental legislative reforms, managed to carry out... what King John I had initiated but had failed to complete.
 The publication of the Ordinations, the reform of the charters, the reform of justice, the reform of finance... are, among others, manifestations of the monarch's unifying and centralizing criterion.
 And from this criterion, the Hall of Coats of Arms and its great contemporaneous armorials also reflect it.
 Reflections because the prince ceases to articulate with the nobles and lords as great landholders, difficult to control, in order to pass, only, to have them as servants of the crown...

 The same King Manuel I later had the Hall of Coats of Arms painted in Sintra, whose ceiling is decorated with the arms of the 72 most important lineages of the kingdom.
 All the arms represented in the Hall of Sintra are also found in the Livro do Armeiro-Mor.
 Very significantly, practically all the noble titles conferred in Portugal during the Ancien Régime until the end of the 18th century were conferred on one of these 72 lineages, which shows how the Livro do Armeiro-Mor is a mirror of the extraordinarily stable elite of Portuguese society at that time within the European context.